Anxiety therapy

 Somatic Experiencing (SE): SE helps you process the physical side of anxiety.
 When your body stays stuck in survival mode, you may feel wired, tense, restless, or unable to slow your thoughts.
 SE supports your nervous system in registering safety again.
 Instead of feeling overwhelmed by sensations or spiraling into worry, you’ll learn how to stay with them in a way that feels manageable.
 Over time, this creates more space to understand what is driving your anxiety, build resilience, and feel steadier inside.

-Safe and Sound Protocol (SSP): Anxiety often keeps the body braced, scanning for what could go wrong.
+Safe and Sound Protocol (SSP)(Optional): Anxiety often keeps the body braced, scanning for what could go wrong.
 SSP uses filtered music to gently support your nervous system in the background, making it easier to notice safety and connection.
 This can help with social anxiety, difficulty relaxing around others, and the tendency to stay “on alert” even when nothing is happening.
 You don’t have to talk during SSP, you simply listen while I guide the process and check in with you.

-Rest and Restore Protocol (RRP): Anxiety can leave you exhausted from being on edge all the time, yet unable to truly rest.
+Rest and Restore Protocol (RRP)(Optional): Anxiety can leave you exhausted from being on edge all the time, yet unable to truly rest.
 RRP helps your body return to a more natural rhythm.
 It can be especially helpful when you feel worn out, disconnected, or caught in that wired-but-tired cycle.
 These sessions create space for deeper rest and make it easier to notice what your body needs day to day.

 A developmental lens: Sometimes anxiety in adulthood has roots in earlier experiences.
 Growing up without a steady sense of safety, or with pressure to hold it all together, can set the stage for high-functioning anxiety later in life.
 By bringing awareness to these patterns, we can understand how they show up now and create new ways of responding.